RichFree/orthogonal_deepdrawing/README.md

 $ ./make_graphs [number of nodes] [max number of edges] [number of graphs to generate] [seed] [is planar?] [output folder]
 ```

+This program was taken from the [pc-tree](https://github.com/N-Coder/pc-tree/) repo.
+It requires a local installation of OGDF to compile.

 The number of edges is set to 3x of number of nodes due to Euler's formula (3\*nodes - 6).
 For convenience, (3\* number of nodes) is used as the program will correct it to the correct number. [useful reference](https://mathoverflow.net/questions/124116/maximum-number-of-edges-in-a-planar-graph)

 ## Train Model